bryanwayb/js-html/README.md

 npm install
 ```

-###Running Tests
+Running Tests
+==

 `js-html` has been configured for numerous tests to test compatibility with a specific JavaScript engine.
+These test not only ensure basic functionality will be available, but also security in sepearation of contexts.

 If you would like to run these tests run the below command while in the modules root directory:

 ```Bash
 npm test